glasnt/talks/2018_04_SyPy/slides.md

 This is so incredibly useful

 Data is still there, if you iterate over the list, but the print representation specificalyl doesn't flood your terminal

+(this was implemented because of a very real bug at Lawrance Journal World, where they had servers keep crashing, because the debug page was trying to be helpful and show all the data... a million objects worth..)
 ---
 <pre><code>
 <c>&num; Follow the fields</c>